 - removal of any burned skin

-- a bronchoscopy (a camera put down your throat to check for burns in the lungs and airways)
+- a bronchoscopy, which involves putting a camera down your throat to check for burns in the lungs and airways

-- an endoscopy (a camera put down your throat to check for burns in the esophagus and stomach)
+- an endoscopy, which involves putting a a camera put down your throat to check for burns in the esophagus and stomach

-Poisoning can be life-threatening; you must seek treatment immediately to help prevent severe complications, including brain damage and tissue death.
+Poisoning can be life-threatening.
+You must get treatment immediately to help prevent severe complications, including brain damage and tissue death.

-The outlook for someone who has been poisoned by soap products depends on how much of the chemical they were exposed to and how quickly they were able to get treatment.
-The sooner an affected person can get help, the greater their chances of recovery.
+The outlook depends on how much of the chemical you were exposed to and how quickly you’re able to get treatment.
+The sooner you can get help, the greater your chances of recovery.

 If chemicals have come in contact with your skin, it may be easier to recover because the damage is mostly superficial.
 However, if you swallowed soap, recovery will depend on the amount of internal damage the chemical caused.
 Damage to your stomach and esophagus may continue for weeks after you ingested the chemicals.

 Be mindful of the chemicals you’re using to clean your home.
 Make sure you aren’t accidentally ingesting or inhaling them.
 Open the windows when you’re cleaning, and make sure to take breaks to avoid being in contact with the soap product for too long.

 You should also keep soap, detergents, and other household cleaners safely locked away and out of children’s reach.
 Parents of young children should be especially aware of single-load liquid detergent pods for your dishwasher or laundry.
 These can be tempting for toddlers, and they’re also particularly dangerous.
 In the first two months of 2016 alone, there were 1,903 cases of exposure to these extra-concentrated packets of laundry detergent by children age 5 and younger, according to the American Association of Poison Control Centers.
 Consumer Reports recommends that families with young children avoid using liquid detergent pods altogether.